platipusica/SambaShares/README.md

 How was this Demo published on Heroku?
 ------------------------------------
-The Aliases App you see on Heroku is just the Jam.py Project with two files added: requirements.txt and Procfile.
+The Samba Shares App you see on Heroku is just the Jam.py Project with two files added: requirements.txt and Procfile.

 Then the Heroku account was open, jampy App created, Git repo linked and deployed.
 In 10 seconds it magically appeared as a live Web site.

-My second Jam.py Demo lives here: https://jampy.herokuapp.com The same principles apply.
+My second Jam.py Demo lives here: http://jampy-aliases.herokuapp.com The same principles apply.

 Enjoy.